Published October 1, 2020

 - English-taught bachelor’s: We will offer online classes initially, until you can join your programme in person by November 16 at the latest.
 Note that this only applies to first-year students.

 - Exchange students: Please contact your exchange coordinator.
-Note that students in the Business for Exchange programme (B4E) are required to be present from mid-September – there is no exclusive online offer for these courses.
+Note that students in the Business for Exchange programme (B4E) are required to be present from begin-February – there is no exclusive online offer for these courses.

 Can I defer my English-taught bachelor’s for a year?